Construction Engineering Technology (CET)

 Typically Offered: Fall.

 Course Description: Review of existing safety requirements pertaining to Construction and Industrial Works, and discusses practices utilized to comply with these regulations.
 All OSHA regulations pertaining to construction as well as CFR documents are discussed.
-Prerequisite(s): CET 105 and ENG 104.
+Prerequisite(s): CET 105.

 CET 390 Technological Projects Credits: 1-3